DEKTEK TILE DECKING CARE AND CLEANING

 STEP 1 - POWER-WASHING THE CONCRETE DECK TILES

 For resealing using ‘Alliance Gator Seal’, mix approximately 50% sealer and 50% xylene.
-When resealing, we don’t want to use full strength sealer because it may cause the seal coat to build up too thick and cause it to trap water causing the tiles to give off a hazy or milky look.
+When resealing we do not want to use full strength sealer because it may cause the seal coat to build up too thick and trap water in the tiles, causing the tiles to give off a hazy or milky look.
 (See Resealing Video below.)

 ADDING SLIP RESISTANT ADDITIVE: